ropensci/software-review/policies.md

 ### Package submission

 * For a package to be considered for the rOpenSci suite, package authors must initiate a request on the [ropensci/onboarding](https://github.com/ropensci/onboarding) repository.
-* Upon an initial assessment (see package fit below), an rOpenSci member will assign a reviewer or follow up with additional steps.
+* Upon an initial assessment (see Aims and Scope below), an rOpenSci member will assign a reviewer or follow up with additional steps.
 This process usually happens within 5 business days.
 * Packages are reviewed for quality, fit, documentation, clarity and the review process is quite similar to a manuscript review (see our [packaging guide](packaging_guide.md) and [reviewing guide](reviewing_guide.md) for more details).
 Unlike a manuscript review, this process will be an ongoing conversation.
 * Once all major issues and questions, and those addressable with reasonable effort, are resolved, the editor assigned to a package will make a decision (accept, hold, or reject).
 Rejections are usually done early (before the review process begins), but in rare cases a package may also be rejected after review & revision.

-### <a href="#fit" name="#fit"></a>Package fit
+### <a href="#fit" name="#fit"></a>Aims and Scope

-rOpenSci aims to support packages that support reproducible research and managing the data lifecycle for scientits.
+rOpenSci aims to support packages that support reproducible research and managing the data lifecycle for scientists.
 Packages submitted to rOpenSci should fit into one or more of the following categories.
 If you are unsure whether your package fits into one of these categories, please open an issue as a pre-submission inquiry ([**Examples**](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+label%3A0%2Fpresubmission)).

+As as this is a living document, these categories may change through time and not all previously onboarded packages would be in-scope today.
+While we strive to be consistent, we evaluate packages on a case-by-case basis and may make exceptions.

+#### Package categories

 * __data retrieval__: Packages for accessing and download data from online sources with scientific applications.
 Our definition of scientific applications is broad,